ls1intum/Artemis/docs/user/exams/live_statistics.rst

 4.2 Activity log
 ^^^^^^^^^^^^^^^^

 The header of the box contains the title of the activity log section.
 In addition, there is a short description of the activities that instructors can see.
 Similar to the previous section, instructors can click on the arrow to get more details and navigate to the activity log section, which provides detailed statistics about the performed actions and the current progress of each student.
-The box also contains multiple charts shown in figure :numref:`exam_live_statistics_section_overview_exercise_annotated`.
+The box also contains multiple charts:

 .. _exam_live_statistics_section_overview_activity_annotated:
 .. figure:: instructor/exam_live_statistics_section_overview_activity_annotated.png